Program Director and Facilitator – Sue McLaren

 Professor Tanya Packer previously from the School of Occupational Therapy & Social Work at Curtin University is now the Director of the School of Occupational Therapy at Dalhousie University in Nova Scotia in Canada.
 Tanya’s research interests include disability, rehabilitation, and self-management.

-Dr Alma Dender is a senior lecturer in the School of Occupational Therapy and Social Work at Curtin University.
+Dr Alma Dender previously a senior lecturer in the School of Occupational Therapy and Social Work at Curtin University.
 Her research interests include play assessment and intervention in occupational theory and practice, culturally appropriate play assessment, Indigenous health and occupational performance, international fieldwork experiences, and play and links to neuroscience.

 Dr Robert Kane is a senior lecturer from the School of Psychology & Speech Pathology at Curtin University.
 Bob’s area of expertise is in research design and data analysis in applied behavioural research.